Atashnezhad/ROP-Modeling/ROP models/A PDC ROP model developed by AI/README.md

 ### Python library

-The PySR library is used in this study. check out the the PySR website [here](https://pysr.readthedocs.io/en/latest/docs/getting-started/).
+The PySR library is used in this study. check out the PySR website [here](https://pysr.readthedocs.io/en/latest/docs/getting-started/).

 ### Repository structure